 Akela Reason is the author of Thomas Eakins and the Uses of History (U. Penn Press, 2010), which won the 2011 Southeastern College Art Conference Award for Excellence in Scholarly Research and Publication.
 In addition to teaching, she has worked at the Smithsonian Institution, the Philadelphia Museum of Art, and the High Museum of Art.
 She is currently preparing a study of the politics of Civil War monuments in New York City during the Gilded Age.
-In summer 2016, she founded the department's first Public History program in Washington DC.
+She has also published several articles and essays.
+In summer 2016, she founded the department's Summer Public History program in Washington DC.

 Research Fellowship, Willson Center for the Humanities and Arts, 2012-2013